bharath144/rummy-game-tracker/README.md

   - Stop current game
     - Calculate cash breakup based on current winnings or losses
     - Summary showing money won/lost with what is owed by each player
-- Touranament/Jackpot
+- Jackpot Game
   - Record score
     - Enter numbers based on the points declared for each player
     - Range from 0 to 80
-  - End tournament prematurely
+  - End Jackpot Game prematurely
     - Data loss confirmation
   - Declare winner based on the points entered